We appreciate that you will have many questions about working in the UK and working with NES.

 We have tried to address as many of these as we could below, but if you do not find the question or answer that you were looking for, please give us a call.

 You will be contacted within the next 48 hours by a member of our Recruitment Team.
 If you have uploaded a CV, they will be able to discuss your application there and then.
 If not, they will make arrangements for you to fill in our CV template.
-Our recruitment process involves an interview with a member of our team, followed by attendance on the RMO Course, which gives you the opportunity to demonstrate your clinical skills, as well as learning more about the RMO role.
+Our recruitment process involves an interview with a member of our team, followed by attendance on the Resident Doctor Course, which gives you the opportunity to demonstrate your clinical skills, as well as learning more about the role.

 Whilst it is the responsibility of the individual doctor to obtain their registration, our Recruitment Consultants have worked with many doctors who have gone through the process and are on hand to offer advice and support.

 NES has a reputation for bringing the best doctors to the UK.
 This does sometimes result in a longer recruitment process of up to 5/6 months, which allows us time to complete the assessments and provide you with information to prepare you for working in the UK.
 Once you start work, you will see the full benefit of this thorough approach.

 The majority of our doctors sign 12 month initial contracts, but longer terms are available.
 As the end of the initial term approaches we will discuss with you the option to extend your contract.

 Yes.
 For non-EU nationals, it is worth noting that NES is an A-rated Tier 2 sponsor, and will apply for the Certificate of Sponsorship for successful applicants.